Did you know that your employees can be your biggest advocates?

 1. Create a Positive Culture

-The first among the eight best practices is to create a culture in the workplace where everyone feels supported and valued.
+The first among the employee advocacy best practices on this list is to create a culture in the workplace where everyone feels supported and valued.
 A positive company culture is the foundation for employee engagement.

-Needless to say, engaged employees are more likely to enthusiastically participate in your employee advocacy initiatives.
+Needless to say, engaged employees are more likely to enthusiastically participate in your company’s employee advocacy program.

 So, how to boost employee engagement?

-Here are some best practices to create a positive company culture and boost employee engagement:
+Here are some employee advocacy best practices to create a positive workplace culture and boost employee engagement:

 2. Establish Employee Advocacy Goals and KPIs